ibm-cloud-docs/dr-automation-powervs/activity-tracker-events-ha.md

 Activity tracking events report on activities that change the state of a service in IBM Cloud.
 You can use the events to investigate abnormal activity and critical actions and to comply with regulatory audit requirements.
 {:shortdesc: .shortdesc}

-You can use IBM Cloud Activity Tracker Event Routing, a platform service, to route auditing events in your account to destinations of your choice by configuring targets and routes that define where activity tracking events are sent.
+You can use IBM Cloud Activity Tracker event routing, a platform service, to route auditing events in your account to destinations of your choice by configuring targets and routes that define where activity tracking events are sent.

-You can use IBM Cloud Logs to visualize and alert on events that are generated in your account and routed by IBM Cloud Activity Tracker Event Routing to an IBM Cloud Logs instance.
+You can use IBM Cloud Logs to visualize and alert on events that are generated in your account and routed by IBM Cloud Activity Tracker event routing to an IBM Cloud Logs instance.

 > **Important**: As of <strong>28 March 2024</strong>, the IBM Cloud Activity Tracker service is deprecated and will no longer be supported as of <strong>30 March 2025</strong>.
 Customers must migrate to IBM Cloud Logs before <strong>30 March 2025</strong>.